yiisoft/docs/guide/en/runtime/handling-errors.md

 ## Using error handler

 The error handler consists of two parts.
-One part is `Yiisoft\ErrorHandler\Middleware\ErrorCatcher` middleware that, when registered, catches exceptions that appear during middleware stack execution and passes them to the handler.
+One part is `Yiisoft\ErrorHandler\Middleware\ErrorCatcher` middleware that, when registered, catches exceptions that may appear during middleware stack execution and passes them to the handler.
-Another part is the error handler itself `Yiisoft\ErrorHandler\ErrorHandler` that is catching fatal errors, exceptions occurring outside the middleware stack, converts warnings and notices to exceptions and more.
+Another part is the error handler itself, `Yiisoft\ErrorHandler\ErrorHandler`, that is catching exceptions occurring outside the middleware stack and fatal errors.
+The handler also converts warnings and notices to exceptions and does more handy things.

-The error handler is registered by an application and its configuration by default comes from the container.
+Error handler is registered in the application itself.
+Usually it happens in `ApplicationRunner`.
+By dafault, handler configuration comes from the container.
 You may configure it in the application configuration, `config/web.php` like the following:

 ```php
 use Psr\Log\LoggerInterface;